thecardrogue/algorithems/README.md

-# algorithems
+# algorithms
-a list of my times with rubiks kubes
+a list of my times with rubiks cubes